euniversal/umei-api-specification/glossary.md

 **Limit price:** For buy orders, this is the upper limit of what the buyer is willing to pay.
 For a sell order, this is the lower limit of what the seller is willing to accept.
 See "Market price".

-**Market price:** For buy orders, this means that the buyer will buy as much as possible (up to the quantity specified in the order) at the current market sell price.
-For sell orders, this means that the seller will sell as much as possible (up to the quantity specified in the order) at the current market buy price.
+**Market price:** For buy orders, this means that the buyer will is willing to pay the current market sell price.
+For sell orders, this means that the seller is willing to sell at the current market buy price.

 **MeterReading:** Registration of the actual power consumed/injected by an asset